Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 ## Customize an image

+### Use case for customizing an image

-**Use Case:** The system administrator customizes an existing image and makes desired changes.
+The system administrator customizes an existing image and makes desired changes.

+## Components involved in customizing an image

-**Components:** This workflow is based on the interaction of the Image Management Service \(IMS\) with Ceph S3 during the image customization process.
+This workflow is based on the interaction of the Image Management Service (IMS) with Ceph S3 during the image customization process.
 The customization workflow sets up a temporary image customization environment within a Kubernetes pod and mounts the image to be customized in that environment.
 A system administrator then makes the desired changes to the image root within the customization environment.
-IMS then compresses the customized image root and uploads it and its associated `initrd` image and `kernel` image \(needed to boot a node\) to Ceph S3.
+IMS then compresses the customized image root and uploads it and its associated `initrd` image and `kernel` image (needed to boot a node) to Ceph S3.

 Mentioned in this workflow:

-* Image Management Service \(IMS\) allows administrators and users to build or customize \(pre-boot\) images from kiwi-ng recipes.
-This service is responsible for enabling the creation of bootable and non-bootable images, enabling image customization via an SSH-able environment, and packaging and association of new/customized image artifacts \(`kernel`, `rootfs`, `initrd`, etc\) with a new IMS image record.
+* Image Management Service (IMS) allows administrators and users to build or customize (pre-boot) images from Kiwi-NG recipes.
+This service is responsible for enabling the creation of bootable and non-bootable images, enabling image customization via an SSH-able environment, and packaging and association of new/customized image artifacts (`kernel`, `rootfs`, `initrd`, etc) with a new IMS image record.
-* The Simple Storage Service \(Ceph S3\) is an artifact repository that stores artifacts.
+* The Simple Storage Service (Ceph S3) is an artifact repository that stores artifacts.
 Recipes are stored in the `ims` bucket and images are stored in the `boot-images` bucket.

 ![image-customize](../../img/operations/image-customize.gif)

+## Workflow overview for customizing an image

-**Workflow Overview:** The following sequence of steps occurs during this workflow.
+The following sequence of steps occurs during this workflow.

 1. (`ncn-mw#`) The administrator identifies an existing image to be customized.

     Retrieve a list of `ImageRecords` indicating images that have been registered with IMS.
-IMS uses the `ImageRecord` to read the image's `manifest.yaml` to find the image's root file system \(`rootfs`\) artifact.
+IMS uses the `ImageRecord` to read the image's `manifest.yaml` to find the image's root file system (`rootfs`) artifact.
     Note the id of the image that you want to customize.

     ```bash